 Lauren Shevchek had been swimming competitively for over a decade.
 At age 19, she dove into a pool and fractured three cervical vertebrae.
 She lost feeling from her chest downward.

 Lauren worked through months of inpatient rehabilitation to regain some of her independence.
 She is beginning to recover some feeling beneath her injury site, though she mostly only experiences those sensations as pain.
 As her mother, Janice, explained, “We have learned to celebrate any sensation, including pain, as a sign that things are reconnecting.”

-Lauren and her family speak publicly about the dangers of diving in order to reduce the number of diving-related injuries.
+Lauren and her family speak publicly about the risk of sustaining a spinal cord injury by diving into shallow water or water with an unknown depth.
 Janice explained why she is a vocal advocate for diving safety.
 “Teens in particular are shocked when I mention that paralysis is not just about walking.
 It’s about losing your ability to urinate and move your bowels on your own,” Janice said.
 “Once they begin to understand, they will never forget how devastating the injury is.”

 Fact 5: You can make a difference.

 You have a responsibility to keep yourself and your loved ones safe from preventable diving-related spinal cord injuries.
 Here are a few things you can do right now: